muchdogesec/feeds2stix/README.md

 The `processors` directory contains the scripts that generate the data.
 These scripts output the data they create into the `bundles` directory (this directory will only exist once you run one of the processor scripts).

-To give you can idea of what the data for each script looks like, we've included an `examples` directory containing output bundles.
+To give you can idea of what the data for each script looks like, we've included an `examples` directory containing output bundles in the respective producers `processors` directory.

 ## Adding new processors